vasile/transit-map/README.md

 ## Install

-You need is a webserver(i.e. Apache) and a (modern) browser.
+You need a webserver (e.g. Apache) and a (modern) browser.

 Steps:

-* clone / download the project in a location that can be accessible via your webserver
+* clone / download the project in a location that is accessible via your webserver
-* access the project in the browser (i.e. [http://localhost/transit-map/](http://localhost/transit-map/) ).
+* access the project in the browser (e.g. [http://localhost/transit-map/](http://localhost/transit-map/) ).

-You should already see some action on the map !
+You should already see some action on the map!

 ## Customize